How Can You Tell If You Have a Torn Rotator Cuff?

 A torn rotator cuff becomes more likely if you have one or more of these signs:

-- your shoulder pain wakes you at night
+- shoulder pain wakes you at night

 - you struggle to reach overhead, dress, or wash your hair